 How Much Time Do You Have to Call a Lawyer After a Crash?

-For auto accident victims, the days after the crash are spent attending to medical needs, informing family and loved ones about the extent of injuries, notifying employers about the need to take time off, and getting vehicles repaired.
+, the days after the crash are spent attending to medical needs, informing family and loved ones about the extent of injuries, notifying employers about the need to take time off, and getting vehicles repaired.
 These exhausting tasks can consume a lot of time, leaving little energy and attention to consider questions regarding the legal side of the accident, such as how long you can wait before you call an attorney to discuss a possible case.

 While you may want to put off calling a lawyer for as long as possible so you can focus on your other needs, “the sooner the better” is always the best adage.
 Waiting can put you under unnecessary financial stress and can even threaten your rights to recover the compensation you deserve under the law.